-On November 29, 2016, the Credit Group received all required approvals from the Lenders and entered into Amendment No. 4 to the Credit Agreement (Amendment 4) dated as of November 5, 2016 (the Amendment Date) which, among other things, adopted the Amended and Restated Credit Agreement among SMART Worldwide, Global, SMART Modular and the Loan Parties and lenders party thereto (the ARCA or debt extension).
-Pursuant to Amendment 4, the borrowers agreed to pay the Administrative Agent a fee in the amount of \$1 million pursuant to a separate agreement and a fee, to be paid in the form of an additional term loan, in the amount of \$5 million for the ratable account of the term lenders party to Amendment 4.
-Additionally, SMART Global Holdings was obligated to make an aggregate equity investment of at least \$9.9 million in cash in Global, and SMART Global Holdings was obligated on the Amendment Date to issue warrants (the Lender Warrants) to purchase 20%, on a pro forma basis, of the outstanding ordinary shares of SMART Global Holdings, to the term lenders party to Amendment 4 upon the signing of Amendment 4, which Warrants are exercisable at \$0.03 per share, with warrants totaling 10% of SMART Global Holdings shares exercisable immediately and warrants to purchase an additional 10% of SMART Global Holdings then outstanding shares, exercisable only if there are balances still outstanding on the term loans at the one year anniversary of the effective date of the Amendment Date.
-The relative fair value of the warrants and the fees payable to the lenders in connection with the ARCA were recorded as debt discount and will result in additional interest expense over the amended term of the loan using the effective interest method following debt modification accounting.
+On November 29, 2016, the Credit Group received all required approvals from the lenders and entered into Amendment No. 4 to the Credit Agreement (Amendment 4) dated as of November 5, 2016 (the Amendment 4 Effective Date) which, among other things, adopted the ARCA.
+Pursuant to Amendment 4, the borrowers agreed to pay the Administrative Agent a fee in the amount of \$1 million pursuant to a separate agreement and to pay a fee in the form of an additional term loan, in the amount of \$5 million for the ratable account of the term lenders party to Amendment 4.
+Additionally, SMART Global Holdings was obligated to make an aggregate equity investment of at least \$9.9 million in cash in Global, and SMART Global Holdings was obligated to issue 3,467,571 warrants (the Lender Warrants) to purchase 20% on a pro forma basis, of the then outstanding ordinary shares of SMART Global Holdings, to the term lenders party to Amendment 4, which Lender Warrants were exercisable at \$0.03 per share, with 1,541,143 warrants totaling 10% of SMART Global Holdings' then outstanding shares (the First Tranche Warrants) exercisable immediately and 1,926,428 warrants to purchase an additional 10% of SMART Global Holdings' then outstanding shares (the Second Tranche Warrants), exercisable only if there were balances outstanding under the original term loans at the one year anniversary of the Amendment 4 Effective Date.
+The relative fair value of the Lender Warrants and the fees payable to the lenders in connection with the ARCA were recorded as debt discount and resulted in additional interest expense over the then amended term of the loan using the effective interest method following debt modification accounting.